3fs/k8s-workshop/README.md

 # ![3fs](https://avatars1.githubusercontent.com/u/4487831?s=30&v=4 "3fs") 3fs k8s workshop

-This workshop is intended for users who are entering the world of Kubernetes and would like to have some hands-on expirience with deployment of simple services to Google Cloud Kubernetes service.
+This workshop is intended for users who are entering the world of Kubernetes and would like to have some hands-on experience with deployment of simple services to Google Cloud Kubernetes service.

 Workshop is devided into two parts: